CGS-IITKGP/OpenGL-template/README.md

 ```
 <br />

 **Note**: The latest version of OpenGL is 4.6 but we are using 4.1 for the sake of macOS compatibility.
-[Click here to upgrade to 4.6](./UPGRADE.md)
+[Click here to upgrade to the later version](./UPGRADE.md)

 <p align="right">(<a href="#top">back to top</a>)</p>